aurora-mm/TradeRa_App/README.md

 # Overview

-This [Shiny](https://shiny.posit.co) app retrieves search results from Tradera using the [TradeRa](https://github.com/aurora-mm/TradeRa) package and displays them in a data table format.
+This [Shiny](https://shiny.posit.co) app retrieves search results from Tradera with the [TradeRa](https://github.com/aurora-mm/TradeRa) package and displays them as data table.
 This app is a part of the coursework for the Advanced Programming in R course  (732A94) at Linköping University.

 # Dependencies